Common Ground Ecovillage Farm

 - promote fellowship around shared enterprises on the land

-We are currently developing operational and financial plans for the farm and forest with the assistance of knowledgeable professionals who share our values.
+We have and continue to develop plans with the assistance of knowledgeable professionals who share our values.
 While the details are not yet available, we can provide a general overview.

-Farm and forest operations will be guided by the Common Ground community, based on adopted principles and practices.
-We will use low-impact, sustainable, and restorative best practices drawn from a variety of approaches, as appropriate to our setting.
+Farm operations will be guided by the Common Ground community, based on adopted principles and practices.
+We will use best practices derived from a variety of approaches as appropriate to our setting, goals, and capabilities.

 We will not be able to provide all of the food needed by Common Ground residents, but do anticipate producing a significant portion of our own vegetables, fruit, herbs, honey and eggs.
 Any production for off-site sale will be carefully balanced with the needs of the community for both revenue and food.